 The Freehand is also downtown, which means you can get to pretty much any corner of the city by way of train.
 Staycationing at the Freehand could change your opinion of River North, which tends to be filled with young men who left their manners at the frat house on the weekends.
 Not here, though.
 A night at the Freehand stays classy.

-For a restful staycation, book a stay at the Renaissance Blackstone in South Loop.
+For a restful staycation, book a stay at the the Blackstone, Autograph Collection in South Loop.
 Start your day by grabbing coffee and grabbing a new read at nearby Sandmeyer’s Bookstore, which offers a solid collection of new titles and older classics alike.
 Then, walk up to the Winter Garden at the Harold Washington Library, a gorgeous atrium space where you can read and study surrounded by greenery.
 From there, walk down and grab a bottle of your drink of choice for the night at Printers Row Wine Shop.

 When it's time to check into your hotel, ask for a room at the end of the east hallway for a great view of Grant Park and the Buckingham Fountain.
 The rooms have been modernized and are comfy and quiet for a relaxing evening.
 For dinner, you have a choice of some great South Loop restaurants.
 The hotel has Mercat a la Planxa, a great choice for tapas, or, if you're a beer nerd, try Villains for its intense craft beer list alongside tasty dishes to sate your palate.
 Turn in for the night or head a little south to Vice District Brewing, where flights are reasonably priced and sports games rule.